napari/napari.github.io/tutorials/fundamentals/layers/tracks.md

 ```
 For a full example of 3d+t tracks data with a parent graph, please see our [`tracks_3d_with_graph.py` example](https://github.com/napari/napari/blob/master/examples/tracks_3d_with_graph.py).

-## using the tracks properties dictionary
+## Using the tracks properties dictionary

 The `Tracks` layer can contain properties that annotate the vertices of each track.
 `Tracks.properties` stores the properties in a dictionary